 Our method involves 3 steps.
-We first estimate a dose-response relationship between temperature and each outcome using all global data for that outcome.
+We first estimate a dose-response relationship between temperature and each outcome using all available global data for that outcome.
 Second, we explore how this relationship varies across locations.
-Spatial (i.e. cross-sectional) heterogeneity in the dose-response relationship is empirically modeled as a function of location-specific factors, which, depending on the outcome, may include per-capita GDP, long-run temperature, urban-ness, and percent of cropped area that is irrigated.
+Spatial (i.e. cross-sectional) heterogeneity in the dose-response relationship is empirically modeled as a function of location-specific factors, which, depending on the outcome, may include per-capita GDP, long-run temperature, and percent of cropped area that is irrigated.
 These covariates are meant to capture dimensions along which adaptation to extreme temperatures might occur.
-The third step consists of interpolation based on the heterogeneity estimates.
-By inserting the appropriate values of the covariates, a dose-response relationship, reflective of adaptive capabilities, can be characterized for any location.
+The third step consists of extrapolation based on the heterogeneity estimates.
+By inserting the appropriate values of the covariates, a dose-response relationship, reflective of adaptive capabilities, can be characterized for any location, including those lacking data on the underlying outcome.